ryantenney/metrics-spring/README.md

 The `<metrics:reporter />` element creates and starts a reporter:
 * Attributes
  * `id` - the bean name
- * `metric-registry` - the id of the `MetricRegsitry` bean for which the reporter should retrieve metrics
+ * `metric-registry` - the id of the `MetricRegistry` bean for which the reporter should retrieve metrics
  * `type` - the type of the reporter.
 Additional types may be registered through SPI (more on this later).
   * `console`: ConsoleReporter
   * `jmx`: JmxReporter